GPflow/GPflow/README.md

 pip install -e .
 ```

-in a check-out of the `develop-2.0` branch of the GPflow github repository.
+in a check-out of the `develop` branch of the GPflow github repository.

 ## Getting Started